David-E-Alvarez/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+-[x]What is the purpose of using sessions?
+	Sessions authenticate a user and can persist authentication across requests.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+-[x] What does bcrypt do to help us store passwords in a secure manner.
+	Bcrypt provides a password hashing function that can provide salting and can hash multiple times.

-- [ ] What does bcrypt do to slow down attackers?
+-[x]What does bcrypt do to slow down attackers?
+	Hashing a password repeatedly is called "rounding".

-- [ ] What are the three parts of the JSON Web Token?
+-[x]What are the three parts of the JSON Web Token?
+	Header.
+Payload.
+Signature.

 ## Minimum Viable Product